Crime Traveller

 Separate from state jurisdiction, Federal courts in Texas in 2018 convicted 45 defendants in human trafficking cases.
 “This is significant,” Harris County elected District Attorney Kim Ogg, said.

-The US State Department issues an extensive annual report, the ‘Trafficking in Persons Report’ to document human trafficking.
-The report discovered an alarming trend of foster care children, teens from chronic unstable homes, homeless youths, children in the U.S. illegally and those with substance abuse problems that were particularly at high risk for falling into human trafficking.
+The US State Department issued an extensive annual report, the ‘Trafficking in Persons Report’ to document human trafficking.
+The report discovered an alarming trend of foster care children, teens from chronically unstable homes, homeless youths, children in the U.S. illegally, and those with substance abuse problems who were particularly at high risk for falling into human trafficking.

 The human trafficking statistics for Texas State are astounding.
 The Statewide Human Trafficking Mapping Project of Texas estimated that in 2016, more than 300,000 people were victims of human trafficking in the Lone Star State.
 Of those approximate numbers, 234,000 were adults subjected to labor trafficking, and approximately 79,000 were minors and youths also subjected to sex trafficking.

-In efforts to combat the sex trafficking epidemic the Houston Police Department Vice Division has its own human trafficking and criminal investigation unit.
-Harris County Sheriff Department in Houston also has a criminal investigation bureau that handles undercover investigations related to human trafficking.
+In efforts to combat the sex trafficking epidemic, the Houston Police Department Vice Division has its own human trafficking and criminal investigation unit.
+Harris County Sheriff’s Department in Houston also has a criminal investigation bureau that handles undercover investigations related to human trafficking.

 January 13, 2020, Press Conference: Crime Stoppers of Houston, HumanTrafficking Awareness Month